We've all been there-looking in the fridge and realizing we need some veggie love in our lives.

 Once those beautiful cruciferous veggies are out of the fryer, consider serving them up:

-- On a Salad: Toss them over a bed of greens with your favorite dressing for a crunch that’ll elevate your salad game.
+- On a Salad: Toss them over a bed of greens with your favorite dressing for a crunch that'll improve your salad game (adds a nutty, charred crunch and extra fiber).

-- As a Side Dish: Pair them with grilled chicken or fish for a wholesome meal.
+- As a Side Dish: Pair them with grilled chicken or fish for a wholesome meal (try lemon-herb grilled chicken or pan-seared salmon for complementary flavors).

 - In Tacos: Yes, you read that right!
 Stuff those crispy florets in a taco shell with some salsa for a funky twist.